St Mary’s College (Wellington) St Mary’s College (Wellington)

 *See assessment information, 14 credits needs to be gained from Economics or Business not both.

-To assist with course planning please indicate if you preference is to focus on Economics or Business.
+To assist with course planning please indicate if your preference is to focus on Economics or Business.

 Learning Areas: